Upsonic/KOT/docs/execute_function.md

 # Execute Function

-The `Upsonic.execute` function allows users to execute queries in the Upsonic database.
+The `Upsonic.execute` function allows users to execute queries in the Upsonic.
 It takes two parameters:

 - `query`: A string representing the query.
 - `value`: An optional value to be stored in the database.